-It is the policy of the library to provide Paid Time Off (PTO) to eligible benefited employees for periods of time away from work.
+It is the policy of the library to provide Paid Time Off (PTO) to all employees for periods of time away from work.
 PTO benefit time encompasses the traditional Vacation Days and Sick Leave.
 Jury Duty, library designated holidays, Military and Bereavement Leave are not covered under this policy.
 Employees are not permitted to use any PTO hours, until such time as the leave is displayed on the employee paycheck stub.
-These hours are allotted in accordance with their hours of work and years of library service.
+These hours are allotted in accordance with their budgeted hours of work and years of library service.
+Employees may donate accumulated PTO to co-workers for emergency medical situations or who are affected by major disasters and have exhausted all paid leave available to them.
+Approval of the Director or his/her designee is required for donated PTO.

-Administrative Procedure: Date Approved: 2/11/16
+Administrative Procedure: Date Approved: 07/17/23

-Effective Date: 2/11/16
+Effective Date: 07/17/23

-Replacing Procedure Effective: 1/12/15
+Replacing Procedure Effective: 12/20/21

 - A. PTO hours are allotted quarterly on January 1st, April 1st, July 1st, and October 1st.
-The maximum PTO balance that can be accrued is 960 hours for full-time and 300 for employees working 30 or more hours per week.
 An employee's PTO bank may not exceed the maximum set forth in the PTO schedule.
 If an employee's allotment would exceed the maximum hours that can be banked, the employee will only receive the number of hours to reach the maximum hours and the rest will be forfeited.
 PTO cannot be used until it has been allotted. - B. If an employee changes from full-time to part-time or vice versa during the year, PTO will be adjusted on a pro rata basis.
-If an employee transfers from full-time to part-time employment and the employee's banked PTO exceeds the maximum for part-time employees, the library will pay the employee for the hours in excess of the maximum for part time employees at the percentage the employee would have been paid if he or she had terminated employment.
-If an employee's status changed to unbenefited due accepting a part-time position less than thirty (30) hours, the employee will be paid the appropriate percentage as if he or she terminated employment. - C. PTO benefits must be used in no less than 15-minute increments and employees are responsible for requesting PTO seven (7) days in advance (or as soon as the employee knows of the need for PTO, if less than seven (7) days), except in the case of illness.
+If an employee transfers from full-time to part-time employment and the employee's banked PTO exceeds the maximum for part-time employees, the library will pay the employee for the hours in excess of the maximum for part-time employees at the percentage the employee would have been paid if he or she had terminated employment. - C. PTO benefits must be used in no less than 15-minute increments and employees are responsible for requesting PTO seven (7) days in advance (or as soon as the employee knows of the need for PTO, if less than seven (7) days), except in the case of illness.
 A request of one day or less must be submitted 24 hours in advance.
 A request for extended PTO of more than one workday must be submitted four weeks prior to beginning of leave.
-A request may be denied at the discretion of library management. - D. Full-time and part-time employees working 30 or more hours per week are eligible for PTO hours, beginning 120 days after starting employment. - E. A new employee will be awarded PTO hours based on prior years of public library service and prorated based on the month of hire.
-However, a new employee is not permitted to transfer any type of leave allotment or accrual from a previous employer unless approved by the Library Board of Trustees.
-Employees in their first year of employment at PPL will have no right to receive any compensation for any banked PTO hours upon resignation or discharge of employment.
+A request may be denied at the discretion of library management. - D. Full-time and part-time employees are eligible for PTO hours, beginning 120 days after starting employment. - E. A new employee will be awarded PTO hours based on prior years of public library service and pro-rated based on the month of hire starting 120 days after beginning employment.
+However, a new employee is not permitted to transfer any type of leave allotment or accrual from a previous employer unless approved by the Library Board of Trustees as a result of negotiated employment agreement.
+Employees in their first year of employment at PPL will have no right to receive any compensation for any banked PTO hours upon resignation or discharge of

+- employment.
 Once an employee reaches 12 months of PPL library service they are eligible to receive compensation for banked PTO according to the PTO schedule. - F. An employee does not have to state a reason for requesting PTO.
 However, the employee's supervisor has the right to deny the request if it would disrupt the ability to provide services to the public.
-The Library will not deny use of PTO for a medical reason that prohibits the employee from working.
-PTO is allotted based on the following schedule:
+The library will not deny use of PTO for a medical reason that prohibits the employee from working.

+PTO is allotted based on the following schedules: